aws-samples/eks-alb-istio-with-tls/README.md

 --set values.gateways.istio-ingressgateway.type=NodePort
 ```

 Verify Istio installation using `kubectl get po -n istio-system`, you should see pods running.
-Next, attach a label to  ``default`` namespace.
+Next, attach a label to the ``default`` namespace.
 This will tell Istio to inject a proxy sidecar to pods running in the namespace.
 You will need to delete existing pods in the default namespace.

 ```bash
 # label default namespace